milkey-mouse/UDT/README.md

 BUT... it works, on every computer I've tested it on.
 Surprisingly, even Bluetooth can handle the ultrasonic frequencies necessary.

+Run with Python 2.7.
+(I had not yet moved to the light side as of writing this.)

 #License
 This program is under the MIT License.
 For the text of the license, see the LICENSE file in the root of the repository.